amvro23/biogas/README.md

 mix.get_dataframe
 mix.get_dataframe_carbon
 ```
-Finally, you can get the excel files with the dataframes to create your own plots or manipulate data.
+Finally, you can get the excel files with the dataframes to create your own plots or manipulate data, if necessary.
 ```Python
 mix.to_excel('GasEquilibrium')
 mix.to_excel_carbon('GasEquilibriumCarbon')